 Instructions

-- Leave any remaining juices in the pan
+- Leave any remaining juices in the pan.
+Turn the heat down to low/medium.

-- To serve the gumbo, pour some into a bowl and top it with a scoop of rice
+- To serve the gumbo, scoop some into a bowl and top it with a spoonful of rice.

 Notes

-- Be mindful not to add an excess amount of green bell pepper, it can be bitter and overpowering if there is too much.
-If you aren't sure if your bell pepper is too big, just one bell pepper should suffice.
+Bell Pepper: Be mindful not to add an excess amount of green bell pepper.
+It can be bitter and overpowering if there is too much.
+A medium sized green bell pepper is the perfect amount.

-- Cooking the vegetables until tender is an important step.
-Despite being a thick mixture you must cook down the vegetables before simmering your gumbo.
-It helps to break down any bitterness from them, the pinches of salt helps with this.
-Cook down for at least 5 minutes.
+Cooking the Vegetables: An important step.
+Despite it being really thick when you add the chopped vegetables you must cook them down before simmering the gumbo.
+Softening the vegetables first helps to break down any bitterness, the pinches of salt helps with this too.
+Cook for at least 5 minutes and stir it frequently.

 Recommended Products